What is a literature review and how do I determine if one is needed?

 Sources to use for literature review:

-Online catalogs of local, regional and special libraries
+Online catalogs of local, regional, national, and special libraries

-subject-specific online article databases (such as Art Full Text, Avery Index, etc)
+Subject-specific online Article databases (such as Art Full Text, Avery Index, DAAI, etc)

-search google scholar to locate gray literature & referenced citations
+Google Scholar to locate grey literature & referenced citations

 Who to ask for guidance: